-Posterior Pituitary is composed of secretory nerve cells that originate in the hypothalamus.
+This part of the pituitary gland is composed of secretory nerve cells that originate in the hypothalamus.

-ADH regulates sodium levels in the bloodstream.
+ADH, also named vasopressin, regulates sodium levels in the bloodstream.

 Specialized cells in the hypothalamus, called osmoreceptor cells, monitor the concentration of sodium ions in blood.

-An increase in sodium levels triggers the secretion of anti-diuretic hormone.
+An increase in sodium levels triggers the secretion of antidiuretic hormone.